mdcrosby/animal-ai/docs/roadMap.md

-# AnimalAI RoadMap to 3.0
+# AnimalAI RoadMap to 3.0 (last updated 01/07/2021)

-A (tentative) roadmap for AnimalAI.
+A (tentative) roadmap for AnimalAI (AAI) to get from where it is now to a tool for supporting and tracking AI progress towards currently unsolved cognitive capabilities.
+We want AAI to support interdisciplinary research to help better understand human, animal, and artificial cognition.
+We also want it to be a useful resource for making AI progress on these unsolved problems and also act as a way of tracking such progress so that we can stay on top of any AI breakthroughs that may have important societal implications.

 ## [x] 2.1 Initial Port + RayCasts